 Known as America’s Riviera, Santa Barbara is filled with the stunning coastlines, pristine beaches, lush landscapes, and family-friendly attractions.
 All of these things make Santa Barbara a best bet for families seeking an ideal vacation on the California coastline.
-Here are our picks for the top 10 fun things to do in Santa Barbara with kids.
+Here are our picks for the best things to do in Santa Barbara with kids.

 Although the beach lures most families to its shoreline, there are so many other fun things to do in Santa Barbara outdoors.